 oc adm command) allow you to complete additional operations.

 While your account does have these increased permissions, the actual cluster maintenance and host configuration is still performed by the OpenShift Operations Team.
-If you would like to request a change to your cluster that you cannot perform using the administrator CLI, open a support case on the Red Hat Customer Portal.

 Administrator roles are managed using a